zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Implemented dropdown and dice button for moves with embedded oracles
+- ✅ Created MoveOracle model to represent embedded oracles in moves
+- ✅ Enhanced the Move model to handle embedded oracles
+- ✅ Created MoveOraclePanel widget to display the dropdown and dice button
+- ✅ Updated MoveDetails widget to include the MoveOraclePanel when a move has embedded oracles
+- ✅ Updated MoveDialog class to handle oracle rolls from moves
+- ✅ Fixed issue with oracle results not showing in the journal
+- ✅ Stored oracle results in the MoveRoll's moveData property
+- ✅ Enhanced journal entry display to show oracle results
+- ✅ Added tests to verify the implementation
+- ✅ Improved the user experience for moves with embedded oracles
 - ✅ Improved asset card system to properly display abilities with toggle circles
 - ✅ Created a flexible AssetContentWidget that handles both summary and detail views
 - ✅ Fixed layout issues that were causing overflow errors in asset cards